Frequently Asked Questions

 How many people will be on the tour?

 We keep our group sizes small to facilitate a meaningful connection between the women and visitors.
-The number of tour participants can be between 4 and 12 people.
+The number of tour participants can be between 6 and a maximum limit of 11 people.

 Can children attend the tour?

 Children are very welcome to attend the tour.
 The tour can be a fun and fantastic learning experience for children and families.
 Parents, please do be aware that it can be a long day for young kids.
-The tour costs $400 MXN pesos for children under 14 years of age.
+The tour costs $35.00 USD for children under 14 years of age.

 What will we eat for lunch?
 Are they vegetarian/vegan options?

-We will be eating lunch together at the home or business of one of our women borrowers.
-We are always offered a simple and tasty Mexican dish, often a regional speciality.
+We will be eating lunch together at the home or business of one of our female entrepreneurs.
+We are always offered a simple and tasty Mexican dish, often a regional specialty.
 There will be vegetarian options available on all tours.
 If you have a specific dietary requirement or allergy, please let us know when you are booking your tour and we will endeavor to make arrangements to suit you.

 Can I take photographs?